 While very treatable, plantar fasciitis is definitely not something that should be ignored.
 Especially in severe cases, speaking to your doctor right away is highly recommended to avoid complications and severe heel pain.
 Your podiatrist can work with you to provide the appropriate treatment options tailored to your condition.

-Orlando City Lions midfielder Will Johnson suffered a lateral ankle sprain against the Columbus Crew.
+Orlando City Lions midfielder Will Johnson recently suffered a lateral ankle sprain against the Columbus Crew.
 The injury will take him out for two to four weeks.
 Johnson is considered to be a good player and acts as backup captain when teammate Kaka is not in the game.
 Johnson is not the only injured Lions player.
-Defensive leader Jonathan Spector suffered a knee injury which took him off the field recently.
-While the Lions are considered to have good backup players, the lost is still a blow to the team.
+Defensive leader Jonathan Spector suffered a knee injury that took him off the field recently.
+While the Lions are considered to have good backup players, the loss is still a blow to the team.
 If Johnson is out for four weeks, he is expected to miss around four games.

 Sports related foot and ankle injuries require proper treatment before players can go back to their regular routines.
 For more information, contact Dr. Michael T. Hames of Hames Foot Clinic.
 Our doctor can provide the care you need to keep you pain-free and on your feet.